mdb1/mdb1.github.io/_posts/2023-03-14-my-xcode-setup-and-shortcuts.markdown

 2. `⌘ + 0` → Hide/Show the Navigator (Left panel)
 3. `⌘ + ⌥ + 0` → Hide/Show the Inspectors (Right panel)
 4. `⌘ + ⇧ + Y` → Show/Hide Debug Area (Console)

+* Search a file and display it in a new editor:
+1. `⌘ + ⇧ + O` → Open file/method/struct quickly
+2. Type the name of the file
+3. Hold `⌥` and press `enter`

+* Open a file from the project navigator in a new editor (_This one is specially useful for Views/ViewModels_):
+1. Hold `⌥`
+2. Tap on the file

 # Time Savers